UniversityOfPlymouth-Electronics/Embedded-Systems/Hardware/Environmental-Sensors/DHT20/README.md

 ## Example 2
 The following example specifies the pins used for the I2C interface.
-A closure is used to output status information (for debugging).
+A lambda function is used to output status information (for debugging).
+You could equally create a global function with the same signature.

 ```c++
 #pragma once